jplattel/obsidian-clipper/readme.md

 ## Usage & Settings

+[Antone Heyward made an awesome video on how to use the clipper!](https://www.youtube.com/watch?v=PZnytCMbR-A) be sure to have a look!

 1. Right-click on the extension icon in the menu, and click on options.
 2. A webpage should open where you can configure the options for this extension
 3. You can configure the following: